New product, no docs yet? Start with documentation strategy

 Description: Brief description of what the page covers, required subheadings.

 The grid forces you to think about the whole system at once instead of page by page.
-Youâll see gaps (âwait, we have five reference docs but no how-tos?â) and redundancies (âthese three pages are basically the same thingâ).
+Youâll spot gaps (âwait, we have five reference docs but no how-tos?â) and redundancies (âthese three pages are basically the same thingâ).

 Strategy doesnât slow you down.
 Itâs what makes fast sustainable.